CDC: As omicron spread, unvaccinated were 5 times more likely to get infected than boosted adults

-The CDC has released a new report highlighting how well those who received COVID-19 booster vaccinations held up against the omicron variant compared with the unvaccinated.
-The data revealed that adults who were unvaccinated were five times more likely to become infected with omicron than adults who were fully vaccinated and boosted.
+The Centers for Disease Control and Prevention (CDC) has released a new report highlighting how well those who received COVID-19 booster vaccinations held up against the omicron variant compared with the unvaccinated.
+The data revealed that adults who were unvaccinated were five times more likely to become infected than adults who were fully vaccinated and boosted as the omicron variant first began to spread.

 New @CDCMMWR found when #Omicron first began circulating, adults who got a #COVID19 booster dose had 5x the protection against infection compared w/ adults who were not vaccinated.
 All eligible people should stay up to date w/ COVID-19 vaccination.
 More: https://t.co/kDgAdWsPpx. pic.twitter.com/LKCfJRjf6P